fl-sean03/molecular-topology-toolkit/README.md

-# Molecular Topology Parser Tools
+# Molecular Topology Toolkit

-A comprehensive Python toolkit for analyzing and comparing molecular topology files, supporting CHARMM parameter files and Molecular Data Format (MDF) files.
+A comprehensive Python toolkit for computational chemistry and materials science, providing tools for molecular topology analysis, force field parameter handling, and more.

 ## Overview

-This toolkit provides three main tools:
+This toolkit provides a growing collection of tools for computational chemistry and materials science:

+### Current Tools

 1. [MDF Parser](tools/mdf_parser/README.md)
    - Parse Molecular Data Format files